RadicalRohit/RadicalRohit/README.md

 Rohit Jadhav
 ===

-Hello World, I'm **Creative Technologist** and my curiosity and passion are for solving **computational and environmental challenges**.
+Hello World, I'm **Creative Technologist** and my curiosity and passion are for solving **computational design and environmental challenges**.

 I have a strong background in Front-End Development, User Experience Research, User Interface Designing, as well as a deep understanding of Computer Science.